-Likewise, after awhile, you’ll know what to steer clear of and what’s difficult to package, deliver or ship.
+Likewise, after you sell vintage for a while, you’ll know what to steer clear of and what’s difficult to package, deliver or ship.

 “Since I am limited on space I tend to overlook large items such as furniture, and lamps, sports equipment, and basically anything that would be found in a garage.
 Over the years I have learned to stick with what I know so I tend to avoid all else unless something absolutely stops me in my tracks.” – Vintage Renude

 “Shoes.
 Old shoes tend to fall apart, making for unhappy customers.
 Also, heavy items.
 Since I sell online, items weighing over 10 pounds cost a lot to ship and sometime people don’t want to pay cost of shipping.
 I’ve learned to look out for unique vintage pieces weighing under a pound.
 That way I can ship the item anywhere around the world at an affordable price.” – Citizen Rosebud